felipefialho/kratos-boilerplate/README.md

 - `gulp browser-sync`: inicialize a server
 - `gulp watch`: call for watch files
 - `gulp build`: run all tasks

+- `npm run test`: test the javascript and css complexity
+- `npm run fix`: command to fix all eslint errors

 ## Credits